hy-ds-group-11/dhcpcluster/README.md

 This repository contains a distributed DHCP server with shared state and a DHCP Relay Agent implementation, which acts as a load balancer.

-The software is currently _unimplemented_, but design and documentation work has started.
+The software is currently _unimplemented_, but development work has started.

 ## Documentation